 There is another touch of irony in this story.
 The name of Robert Stinson’s constellation of companies was Life’s Good.

-Stinson’s investors may see some of their money returned.
 Determining how much money victims will see is always difficult.
 Much depends on whether the fraudster’s assets were spent or hidden and how aggressive the receiver is.
 Unfortunately, in most cases there is no receiver appointed, leaving victims to collect for themselves.

 People victimized by fraud should contact a lawyer as soon as possible.
 Delay allows other creditors to get first in line and allows the fraudster to hide or spend whatever money is remaining.
+Often we can find a third party who may have aided and abetted the fraudster.
+Sometimes that is a bank, a family member, audit or accounting firm or a lawyer.
+Although the third party recovery claim didn’t work in this case, they often do.